Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 ### 7.3.
 App Instances

 Finally, find the `TODO: Chapter 7.3` comment in the `stockClickedHandler()`.
 Comment out or delete the code that uses the Window Management API to open the **Stock Details** app.
 Use the [`application()`](../../reference/core/latest/appmanager/index.html#API-application) method to get the **Stock Details** app.
 Check whether an instance with the selected stock has already been started by iterating over the contexts of the existing **Stock Details** instances.
-If there is no instance with the selected stock, call the `start()` method on the application object and pass the selected stock as a context:
+If there is no instance with the selected stock, call the `start()` method on the app object and pass the selected stock as a context:

 ```javascript
 // In `stockClickedHandler()`.